 Instructional programming for elementary and secondary schools directly supports the Kentucky Education Reform Act's learning goals and outcomes.
 The Broadcasting and Education unit produces interactive and other distance learning courses designed to provide equal access to a variety of learning opportunities for all students.
-It produces professional development opportunities for educators throughout the state and broadcasts programs designed to help people in the workplace.
+It produces professional development opportunities for educators throughout the state, provides for the delivery of college courses to post-secondary students across the Commonwealth, and broadcasts programs designed to help people in the workplace.
 Acquired and/or locally produced programming services are delivered to under-educated adults, professionals in need of training, and other citizens with various needs related to their jobs and professions.
-The unit also produces multiple schedules of nationally-and locally-produced programs for citizens at home and in the workplace.
+The unit also produces multiple schedules of nationally- and locally-produced programs for citizens at home and in the workplace.
 This includes educational and public affairs programming as well as quality arts experiences for all Kentuckians.
 A full line-up of children's educational programs offers a quality alternative to commercial television viewing.